Research-Basecamp/Julio-salas/_pages/bio.md

 ---

-I am Julio Fernando Salas-Vargas, the son and grandson of Mexican and Colombian immigrants who immigrated to New York City in the mid to late 1980s from Puebla, Mexico and Bogota, Colombia.
+I am Julio Fernando Salas-Vargas, the son and grandson of Mexican and Colombian immigrants who immigrated to New York City in the mid to late 1980s from Puebla, Mexico and Bogotá, Colombia.
 My three younger siblings (Angie, Fernando, and Kevin) and I were all born in Elmhurst Hospital and raised in Corona, Queens, New York, by our mother, Angela, who was taken away from us by the COVID-19 pandemic and our grandmother, Maria, who is still with us in Corona.

 Growing up, I couldn’t have imagined I would have attended college, let alone graduate school.
 The circumstances I was born into and remained in throughout my childhood and adolescence, in many ways, prevented me from envisioning a life beyond being relegated to the zip code of 11368, living a precarious life in all the senses – financial, emotional, psychological, etc. What once felt like a life where everything went wrong for little Julio, and he couldn’t understand why life was so exhausting, became and remains an unimaginably lucky second shot at life for my present self.
 This unimaginable life began in 2016 when I enrolled at Queensborough Community College (QCC), and a million factors began to line up - luck, many mentors entering my life and supporting me, pipeline programs supporting me, an educational awakening that led me to become enamored with learning, among others.
 Life took me from P.S.
 28 to P.S.
 14 to I.S.
 61 to John Bowne High School to QCC to Cornell University, and now to the University of California, Berkeley, where I am a Sociology PhD student and Chancellor’s Fellow.